lizmat/raku-all-modules/melezhik/sparrowdo/README.md

     task-run 'install some handy packages', 'package-generic', %( list  => 'nano ncdu mc' );

+(\*) Not that accurate.
+Technically speaking plugins DSL functions just *return* a JSON data to **serialize** sparrow plugins with its binded parameters ( so called [sparrow tasks](https://github.com/melezhik/sparrow#tasks) ) and after that the data is copied ( by scp ) to the target host, where it is finally **executed** by sparrow client.

-Reasons you may prefer a plugins DSL:
+Reasons you may prefer plugins DSL:

-* not every sparrow plugin has a *related* core-dsl function ( see below )
+* Not every sparrow plugin has a *related* core DSL function ( see below ).
-* a core-dsl methods are just a wrappers to generated a proper JSON data to "represent" sparrow plugin with parameters, however such a mapping could be limited in comparison with *original* plugin API, for example you might not have access to some plugin input parameters and so on.
-Thus, if you want to hack into plugin details, you'd probably want a low level plugins API.
+* Core DSL methods are just wrappers to generated the proper JSON data to "map" sparrow plugins with parameters, however such a mapping could be limited in comparison with *original* plugins API, for example you might not have access to the some plugin's input parameters and so on.
+Thus, if you want to hack into the plugin details, you will need low level plugins API.
-* anyway in most cases a core-dsl API should be enough for most common configuration management tasks.
+* Anyway core DSL API is enough for the most common configuration management tasks.

 # Core DSL vs Plugins DSL

-Core DSL is kinda high level adapter bringing some "syntax sugar" to make your code terse.
+Core DSL is a kinda high level adapter with addition of some "syntax sugar" to make your code terse and effective.
-As well as adding Perl6 type/function checking as core-dsl functions are plain Perl6 functions.

-From other hand core-dsl is limited. **Not every sparrow plugin** has a related core-dsl method.
+It is also important that as the core DSL methods are Perl6 functions, you take advantage of input parameters validation.
+However core DSL is limited. **Not every sparrow plugin** has _related_ core DSL method.

-So it's up to you use core dsl or low level sparrow plugin API.
-Once I found some sparrow plugin very common and highly useful I add a proper core-dsl method for it.
-In case you need core-dsl wrappers for new plugins - let me know!
+So it's up to you whether to use the core DSL or low level plugins API.

+Once I've found some sparrow plugin very common and highly useful I will the proper core DSL binded to the plugin.
+In case you need core DSL wrappers for the new plugins - let me know!

-[Here](/core-dsl.md) is the list of core-dsl function available at the current Sparrowdo version.
+[Here](/core-dsl.md) is the list of core DSL functions available in the current Sparrowdo version.

 # Running sparrowdo scenario

-Now having ready sparrowfile you can run your scenario against some remote hosts:
+Now, once we've created a sparrowfile let's run the scenario on some remote host:

     $ sparrowdo --host=192.168.0.1

 # Schema

-Here is visual presentation of sparrowdo system design
+Here is the visual presentation of sparrowdo system design:

 ![sparrowdo system design](https://sparrowdo.files.wordpress.com/2017/01/sparrowdo-system.png)

 ## Master host

-Master host is the dedicated server where you push sparrow tasks execution on remote hosts.
+Master host is a dedicated server where you "push" sparrow tasks from for being executed on remote hosts.

-Sparrowdo client should be installed at master host:
+Sparrowdo client should be installed at the master host:

-    $ panda install Sparrowdo
+    $ zef install Sparrowdo

-Sparrowdo acts over ssh installing sparrow [plugins](https://metacpan.org/pod/Sparrow#Plugins-API), applying configurations and running them as sparrow [tasks](https://metacpan.org/pod/Sparrow#Tasks-API).
+Sparrowdo acts over ssh invoking sparrow client with input json data generated by.

+Sparrow client in turn downloads and installs the [plugins](https://metacpan.org/pod/Sparrow#Plugins-API) and create plugins configuration - sparrow [tasks](https://metacpan.org/pod/Sparrow#Tasks-API).
+Finally tasks are executed converging the server to desired configuration.

 A list of available sparrow plugins could be found here - [https://sparrowhub.org/search](https://sparrowhub.org/search).
-Only [public](https://metacpan.org/pod/Sparrow#Public-plugins) sparrow plugins are supported for the current version of sparrowdo.

 ## Remote hosts

-Remote hosts are configured by running sparrow client on them and executing sparrow tasks.
+Remote hosts are configured by sparrow client which sets up and executes sparrow tasks.

-A Sparrow CPAN module, version >= 0.2.33 should be installed on remote hosts:
+Sparrow client have to be installed on the remote host.

     $ cpanm Sparrow

-A minimal none Perl dependencies also should be satisfied - `curl`, so sparrow could manage it's index files and upload plugins.
-Eventually I will replace it by proper Perl module to reduce none Perl dependencies, but for now it's not a big deal:
+A minimal none Perl dependencies also should be satisfied - `curl` utility.
+Sparrow manages its index files and upload plugins by using curl:

     $ yum install curl

+It is possible to automate the process of sparrow client installation on the remote host, see the bootstrap section for details.

 # SSH/User setup

-An assumption made that ssh user you run `sparrowdo` with ( see --ssh_user command line parameter also ):
+An assumption is made that ssh user you run `sparrowdo` with ( see --ssh_user command line parameter also ) has:

-* ssh passwordless access to remote hosts
+* ssh passwordless access on the remote host
 * sudo (passwordless?) rights on remote host

-Eventually I will make user/ssh related stuff configurable so one could run sparrowdo with various ssh configurations and users.

 # Advanced usage

 ## Running private plugins

-You should use `set_spl(%hash)` function to set up private plugin index file:
+You should use `set_spl(%hash)` function to set up the private plugins index file:

     $ cat sparrowfile